Helpful Resources for Human Trafficking Victims

 Stay Safe Online

-- Be cautious with friend requests – Only accept requests from people you know.
-Traffickers use social media to build trust before exploitation.
+- Be cautious with friend requests: Only accept requests from people you know.
+Traffickers use social media to build trust before they attempt to exploit their victims.
 In a study of 133 trafficking cases, 59% of survivors were recruited through Facebook and 13% through Instagram.

 Recognize Common Perpetrators